Synchro/WordHash/README.md

 This is **not** intended for high-performance or cryptographic purposes; **do not hash your passwords with this function!**

 # Usage

+All methods are static, so there's no need to create an instance.

 The `generate()` method takes three parameters:

 * The string to hash (required)